stat6250-s17/course-questions-wiki/week-10/README.md

 [basic_recipe_to_load_remote_delimited_file (from Week 10 Overview)]
 * *Question (aalshehry−stat6250):* Is there another effieciant way to determine the longest width for each variable rather than set the width to 100 for all columns?
+- Answer (aoneill2−stat6250): Yes, you can use the guessingcolumns= option, and set it to the number of rows of data you'd like it to check before it determines the maximum field size.
 - Question (dlee117−stat6250): Are there other file types besides .csv that use delimiters besides commas?
+- Answer (aoneill2−stat6250): Actually .csv IS a comma-delimited file.
 - Question (akumar30−stat6250): How proc import identifies the variable name and its data type from external file?
 - Answer (akumar30−stat6250): When PROC IMPORT used to read a CSV, tab, or other character-delimited file, the procedure does the following to identifies variable name and its data type
    - scans the first 20 records